 Happy new year when it comes!

-Many people feel relief when evaluations show they do not have a neurological condition, cancer, sexually transmitted diseases, or other health concerns.
-In the same way, an autism assessment can provide valuable insight and peace of mind, regardless of the specific outcome.
+Many people feel relief when evaluations show they do not have certain conditions.
+Similarly, an autism assessment can provide helpful insight and reassurance, regardless of the outcome.

-I am genuinely interested in learning more about what makes you feel you are autistic, and which aspects of yourself you most identify with in this regard.
+I’m genuinely interested in hearing more about the experiences or traits that make you feel autistic, and which aspects resonate most with you.

 Highly sensitive person (HSP) is not and an illness or condition.
 It is just a feature, like introvert or extrovert.